irene-man/BALB/README.md

-# BALB - A Bayesian approximate likelihood-based estimation method
+# BALB - A Bayesian approximate likelihood-based estimation method for inferring multiple-type interactions

 ### Brief description
 STAN and R codes for inferring multiple-type pathogen interactions from longitudial data.
 The code was used to estimate the interaction parameters in the multi-state models proposed in "Approximate likelihood-based estimation method of multiple-type